 list() str(list()) str() variable_name = str() variable_name = list(str()) variable_name = str( function () )

-In these ways, you can save yourself.
 In the below-mentioned example of try, except you can use also:

 try: print(x) except TypeError: print("Variable x is not defined") except: print("Something else went wrong")